-- Keep reading regularly with your child at home. - Keep using the phonics resources daily, to develop your child's confidence with recognising and saying the different digraphs and trigraphs.
-Please have a look on our Year 1 VLE for the Year 1 Phonic Sound Mat and flashcards. - Continue to practise counting in multiples of two, five and ten together, going forwards and backwards.
-Please have a look on our Year 1 VLE for resources to support this.
+- Keep reading regularly with your child at home. - Keep using the phonics resources given out as home learning tasks, to develop your child's confidence with recognising and saying the different digraphs and trigraphs. - Practise counting in multiples of two, five and ten together, going forwards and backwards.